mihaicris-adoreme/cordial-ios-sdk/README.md

 end
 ```

-Make sure that your new target "Notification Service Extension" bundle identifier is prefixed with your app bundle identifier, for example: `yourAppBundleIdentifier.NotificationServiceExtension`.
+Make sure that your new target `Notification Service Extension` bundle identifier is prefixed with your app bundle identifier, for example: `yourAppBundleIdentifier.NotificationServiceExtension`.
 Delete the code that your IDE generated for you for the new extension and inherit it from `CordialNotificationServiceExtension`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___